Aberdeen - v1.6.0

 • 👥 Awesome lists: It's very easy and performant to reactively display data sorted by whatever you like.

-• 🔬 Tiny: Around 5KB (minimized and gzipped) and with zero runtime dependencies.
+• 🔬 Tiny: Around 6KB (minimized and gzipped) for the core system.
+Zero runtime dependencies.

-• 🔋 Batteries included: Comes with client-side routing, revertible patches for optimistic user-interface updates, component-local CSS, helper functions for transforming reactive data (mapping, partitioning, filtering, etc) and hide/unhide transition effects.
+• 🔋 Batteries included: Comes with browser history management, routing, revertible patches for optimistic user-interface updates, component-local CSS, SVG support, helper functions for transforming reactive data (mapping, partitioning, filtering, etc) and hide/unhide transition effects.
 No bikeshedding required!

 • 🤷 Lack of community: There are not many of us -Aberdeen developers- yet, so don't expect terribly helpful Stack Overflow/AI answers.